wp-plugins/author-mentions/readme.txt

 = I put my friend login surrounded by two @ but there is no link =

 Make sure that you wrote the user login and not the user firstname, name or display name.

+== Screenshots ==

+1. The admin editor with an example of username
+2. The front-end with an automatic link to this author's archive page

 == Changelog ==

+* 1.3
+    * Refactor code in a class
+    * Removed deprecated function
 * 1.2
 	* Code refactoring
 	* Still work but need to be updated to hide "Warning" in repo